The Nintendo Switch has a huge library of games, and the console is pretty well suited for the city building genre.

 The goal is to unite the population below into one nation by attracting migrants from other cities.
 However, they each come with new needs and wants, so you have to expand to cater to more and more people.
 These responsibilities can snowball until your city is a huge sprawling island.

 There are campaign modes here for more structured play along with a sandbox where you can get creative.
-This is a different take, but a creative way to make one of the best city building games on Switch.
+This is a different take, but a creative approach that ultimately makes for one of the best city building games on Switch.

 2. Cities Skylines

-Cities Skylines is one of the most impressive city builders.
+Cities Skylines is one of the most impressive and well-known city builders.
 The entire simulation is more accessible than ever, making for one of the most expansive games in the genre.

 Skylines lets you build a modern city with staggering detail to control.
 There isn’t a major gimmick or twist here.
 Instead, it just applies crazy depth to all of the standard features of a city builder.